History of Andalusia

-In 711, the Umayyad conquest of Hispania marked a major cultural and political shift, as Andalusia became a focal point of al-Andalus, the Muslim-controlled Iberian Peninsula.
-The city of Córdoba emerged as the capital of al-Andalus and one of the most important cultural and economic centers of the medieval world.
-The height of Andalusian prosperity came during the Caliphate of Córdoba, under rulers like Abd al-Rahman III and Al-Hakam II, when the region became known for its advancements in science, philosophy, and architecture.
-However, the 11th century brought internal divisions with the fragmentation of al-Andalus into taifas—small, independent kingdoms—which allowed the Reconquista to push southwards.
-By the late 13th century, much of Andalusia had been reconquered by the Crown of Castile, led by monarchs like Ferdinand III of Castile, who captured the fertile Guadalquivir valley.
-The last Muslim kingdom, the Nasrid Kingdom of Granada, held out until its defeat in 1492, marking the completion of the Reconquista.
+In 711, the Umayyad conquest of Hispania marked a major cultural and political shift.
+Córdoba became the core of al-Andalus, the Muslim-controlled part of the Iberian Peninsula, and one of the most important cultural and economic centers of the medieval world.
+Under the Caliphate of Córdoba, the region produced intellectual output in science, philosophy, and architecture.
+The 11th century brought internal divisions with the fragmentation of the caliphate into taifas—small, independent kingdoms.
+Following Castilian military conquest of the Guadalquivir Valley, Christian settler activity in the area had its heyday in the 13th century.
+For the rest of the middle ages, locations in the south of the Guadalquivir valley also developed an identity as a militarised borderland with the Emirate of Granada (the remaining Muslim polity in the territory of the current-day region), which was eventually also conquered in 1492.